 We want to talk to you

 Do you have questions about our remote engineering hub or its open roles?
-Our CTO, David Singleton, remote Stripe Patrick McKenzie, and inaugural remote hub site lead Aditya Mukerjee will join us in hosting a remote coffee chat to talk about our remote hub.
-Sign up to be invited—and don’t forget to share where you’re based.
-We’ll pick a date and time that accommodates as many attendees as possible.
+Our CTO, David Singleton, will lead a remote coffee chat on September 9 at 8:30am PT with remote Stripes Patrick McKenzie, Jamie Kite, and Aditya Mukerjee to talk about our remote hub.
+Sign up for the event to attend.

 Like this post?
 Join the Stripe remote engineering hub.
 View openings